 To do this, go ahead and click on the ‘Customize Quiz Scoring’ button.

-For text questions, simply type the correct answer into the field.
+For text questions, you can simply type the correct answer into the field.
 You can also use the dropdown to specify whether the user’s answer should include this exact text, some of the text, or none of the text.

-For multiple choice questions, click on ‘Add Correct Answers’ to open a menu showing all the possible options.
+For multiple-choice questions, click on ‘Add Correct Answers’ to open a menu showing all the possible options.

 You can now check the box next to each correct answer.